-A. Stopping antidepressants like escitalopram (Lexapro) suddenly can trigger a “discontinuation syndrome.” such Symptoms may include dizziness, vertigo, anxiety, amnesia, headaches, trouble concentrating, brain zaps (electric shock-like sensations in the head), tremor, fatigue, insomnia and digestive upset (Yasui-Furukori et al, Clinical Neuropharmacology, May-June, 2016).
+A. Stopping antidepressants like escitalopram (Lexapro) suddenly can trigger a “discontinuation syndrome.”
+That’s doctorspeak for withdrawal.
+Symptoms may include dizziness, vertigo, anxiety, amnesia, headaches, trouble concentrating, brain zaps (electric shock-like sensations in the head), tremor, fatigue, insomnia and digestive upset (Yasui-Furukori et al, Clinical Neuropharmacology, May-June, 2016).

 Some people appear to be especially sensitive to withdrawal symptoms.
 It may take several more months for the dizziness to fade.
 Your experience suggests that, for you, five weeks was not a slow enough taper.
 You might be interested in one doctor’s recommendations on how to stop an antidepressant without difficulties.

 Other People Describe What It’s Like Stopping Lexapro (Escitalopram)